akh-digital/akh.digital/src/content/projects/anydoc/index.md

 tags: ["KEY UI UX DESIGN", "PRODUCT DESIGN"]
 ---

-NDITAL is developing a digital ecosystem for international logistics, combining freight transportation, customs clearance, and value-added services into a unified platform.
+INDITAL is developing a digital ecosystem for international logistics, combining freight transportation, customs clearance, and value-added services into a unified platform.
 Designed for global supply chains, the platform streamlines cross-border operations and sets a new benchmark for speed, transparency, and customer experience.

 ![anydoc-case-1@2x](./anydoc-case-1@2x.webp)